andrewluetgers/mr-hiccup/README.md

 Mr. Hiccup is a DOM constructor add-on for underscore.js inspired by Hiccup for Clojure <https://github.com/weavejester/hiccup>, there is also another javascript Hiccup project <https://github.com/hns/hiccup.js>

-Load the js file after underscore.js to add the following functions
+In the browser you can load the js file after underscore.js to add the following functions

 _.dom - the main utility for creating DOM nodes and HTML strings